 Cos DeMatteo coached football at Baylor from 2008 to 2009 and then took a two-year coaching position with the Canadian Football League’s Toronto Argonauts.
-He returned to Baylor in 2012 as a receiving coach, a strength and conditioning coach, and a study hall supervisor.
+He returned to Baylor in 2012.

-Cos earned a degree in psychology from UTC, where he was a receiver on the school’s football team.
+DeMatteo earned a degree in psychology from the University of Tennessee at Chattanooga, where he was a receiver on the school’s football team.
 He then played for a year for NFL Europe as a member of the Barcelona Dragons.
 He returned to the United States and played for the Arena Football League for five years—three for the New York Dragons and two for the Arizona Rattlers.

-Cos and his wife, Ashley, are the parents of two young children, a son, Cosmo, and a daughter, Ellison.
-Cos enjoys boating with his family, jet skiing, snow skiing, and family vacations.
+DeMatteo and his wife, Ashley, are the parents of two children, a son, Cosmo, and a daughter, Ellison.
+DeMatteo enjoys boating with his family, jet skiing, snow skiing, and family vacations.
 His favorite thing about working at Baylor is how upbeat and enthusiastic people are about their jobs.
 “It’s fun to come to work when you’re surrounded by that.
 It makes you want to be better.”